Prostitution in Syria: History

+the principle of concubinage in Islam in Islamic Law allowed a man to have sexual intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who then returned his ownership to her pimp on the pretext of discontent after having had intercourse with her, which was a legal and accepted method for prostitution in the Islamic world.

-Ismail al-Jazari, (1136–1206), describes a Damascus procuress in his writings.
+Ismail al-Jazari (1136–1206) describes a Damascus procuress in his writings.
 She recruited women for work as prostitutes at weddings.
 She took the women to a safe place out of town where her husband was the pimp.
 Eventually they were arrested.
 The woman confessed during torture and was strangled.
 The husband fled and was never caught.

-In Ottoman Syria prostitution was tolerated.
+In Ottoman Syria prostitution (of free women) was tolerated.
+By the 18th-century, local Ottoman authorities in the Ottoman Empire, such as in Damascus in Syria and in Egypt, had begun to tolerate clandestine prostitution of free women in exchange for taxation.

 Under the French Mandate (1923−1946), prostitution was legal and regulated.
 At the beginning of the Mandate 742 prostitutes were registered, but it is thought the actual number was much higher.

 From 2003 onward, many women fleeing from the war in Iraq were practising underworld prostitution for living.
 Some sources claim up to 50 thousand Iraqi refugee women in Syria, many of them are recent widows or orphans with no professional qualification, started prostitution as the only source for earning a living.

 Sex tourism

 In the 2000s, the country was a destination for sex tourism by the Arab world, particularly Saudi Arabia.
 The large number of Iraqi women and children who were forced to turn to prostitution to survive, or were trafficked, ensured a large number of prostitutes were available for tourists.

-In the Saidnaya suburb of Damascus, there were over 100 'tourist clubs' where mainly underage girls were available.
+In the Saidnaya suburb of Damascus, there were over 100 'tourist clubs' where mainly underage girls mostly of iraqi descent were available.

 After the start of the civil war, tourism dropped off.